-Friends, as I feel writing about one travel destination every six months is too long time so I have decided to give you holiday travel destinations every three months.
-Now, April is the perfect month to start planning a road trip, as most schools in Delhi will be closed for two months and you have a plenty of time to plan your trip for the pleasure of your kids and family.
+April is the perfect month to start planning a road trip, as most schools in Delhi will be closed for two months in May and June and you have a plenty of time to plan your trip for the pleasure of your kids and family.

-Though, this road is devoid of traffic, we took this route 2 times and both the times, we found no more than 3 to 4 vehicles en route.
-In fact, it is so lonely route that we hardly found 1 to 2 villages en route and not more than 10 to 12 people.
+Though, this road is devoid of traffic, we took this route two times and both the times, we found no more than three to four vehicles en route.
+In fact, it is so lonely route that we hardly found one to two villages en route and not more than 10 to 12 people.
 So this route is not advisable in the evening hours as if you meet anything wrong, there is no one to help you, but this loneliness makes it one of the best scenic roads to enjoy in the daytime.

-The beauty of this road is that it is the same road which goes to Yamunotri and Mori plus River Tons (see pic below), one of the less known but very exciting place for camping and river rafting as written in my previous article, so you will witness yourself driving along with the Yamuna river sometimes and the beauty is tough to spell in words.
+The beauty of this road is that it is the same road which goes to Yamunotri and Mori plus River Tons (see below pic), one of the less known but very exciting place for camping and river rafting as written in my previous article, so you will witness yourself driving along with the Yamuna river sometimes and the beauty is tough to spell in words.

 As Chakrata is a cantonment town, it has a restricted entry and exit system.
 You and your kids will learn many new things like army discipline and teamwork from this place.
 The most important thing in Chakrata is that you cannot visit or leave the town at your own wish any time.
 There are fixed timings for it.
 Chakrata has two check posts at both ends.
 First end is Chakrata itself and second is Kalsi, a small town again controlled by Indian Army Special Frontier Force.